makeruniverse/docs/docs/studios/research-studio.md

     - Field Observations
     - Prototype User Tests

-???
-"How to get Access"

-    Get in contact with our colleague [Jan](../team/team.md) to plan your UX-project or leave a message in our Slack Channel #contact-our-team.

 ## Superposition Workstation

 Project teams of up to four people can book our Super Position setup to work in parallel by sharing their screens with each other.

 The four screens are connected to the [KVM Matrix-Switcher](https://kvm-switch.de/de/4-x-4-hdmi-2-0-multiview-seamless-matrix-switch-mit-video-wall-funktion-uniclass-rh-244.html){target="_blank"}.
 An [AirServer](https://www.airserver.com/connect-3){target="_blank"} (screens 1, 2 and 3) and an HDMI cable (screen 4) act as feeders.
 A connection via AirPlay 2, Google Cast and Miracast is possible via the AirServer.

 ???
 "How does the connection and the display work?"